Men’s Golf Association

 Play Days

-The RLMGA Play Days are Tuesdays and Thursdays from March through November 15.
-Information about Play Days will be kept current on the RLMGA website and the electronic version of this handbook.
+The RLMGA Play Days are Tuesdays and Thursdays from the first Tuesday after Opening Day in March through the last Thursday in November before the last Saturday Tournament.
+Information about Play Days will be kept current on the RLMGA website.
+RLMGA.info

 A $4.00 charge is made to the golf membership account of each player electing to play a competitive round on Play Days.
 Payouts are made for the top team scores in the form of “chits” which can be redeemed through River Landing Pro Shop purchases.
 The number of team payouts depends on the number of players that day.
 Play Day golfers wishing to play social, non-competitive, golf do not incur this charge.

-The third Thursday of each month is “Game Day,” for special format events, e.g., 3 clubs and a putter, red-white-blue, Captain’s Choice, etc. (sample descriptions are elsewhere in this handbook).
+The third Thursday of each month is “Fun Day,” for special format events, e.g., 3 clubs and a putter, red-white-blue, Captain’s Choice, etc. (sample descriptions are elsewhere in this handbook).

 In addition to scheduled events, the golf pro will help the RLMGA organize golf outings and overnight golf trips.
 For instance, a one-day golf tourney at an area course is planned, to the extent possible, for the final Monday of each month.

 The RLMGA encourages those who are interested in golf at any level to consider Social golf membership.
 Social golfers can be members of the RLMGA, take part in the social aspects of tournaments (food, drink and camaraderie) or may desire to play nine holes at a time because of injury or time commitment, to refresh skills, or for other reasons.
 Social golfers have a lot of fun and play as much or as little golf as they choose.
-Contact Mark Hopkins (markhopkins121@gmail.com) 910-285-2830, for more information.
+Contact RLMGA Vice President for more information.

-A mid-season and and of year tournament is scheduled this year.
-To play in the mid season tournament any member must have played in at least 8 of the available 34 play dates.
+A mid-season and of year tournament is scheduled this year.
+To play in the mid season tournament any member must have played in at least 8 of the available play dates.
 To participate in the end of year tournament members must have participated in at least 8 play dates in the second half of the season.
+Members not meeting the 8 play day requirement may play y contacting the tournament director for details.

 Tournament and Game Day Formats